-In the not too distant past, someone got the incredible idea of putting an old refrigerator in his garage.
+In the not-too-distant past, someone got the incredible idea of putting an old refrigerator in his garage.
 I’m pretty sure he won the Nobel Prize that year.
 He should have anyway…

-Thus…garage ready refrigerators were born.
+Thus…garage-ready refrigerators were born.

 There’s no special sauce here.

-Do refrigerators work in the garage?
+Do Refrigerators Work in the Garage?

-Each of the four major brands (Samsung, LG, KitchenAid and Whirlpool) recommend a normal operating temperature of between 55F (13C) and 110F (43C).
+All four major brands (Samsung, LG, KitchenAid, and Whirlpool) recommend a normal operating temperature range of between 55F (13C) and 110F (43C).